Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: National Institutes of Health

-Herbal supplements are often seen as natural, alternative treatments for many different ailments.
-Although these supplements may seem safe due to their natural origins, it is important to be aware that the labeling on herbal products may not always be accurate or reflect all of the potential properties of the supplement.
+Herbal supplements are often viewed as natural, alternative treatments for various ailments.
+Although these supplements may seem safe due to their natural origins, it’s important to recognize that labeling on herbal products may not always be accurate or reflect all potential properties of the supplement.

-This caution is exemplified by St. John’s Wort, which has been known to decrease the effectiveness of certain medications when taken too close together.
-It is important to remember this quote and any other advice given on a supplement’s labeling and talk with a healthcare professional before beginning any treatment with a herbal product.
+This caution is exemplified by St. John’s Wort, which can decrease the effectiveness of certain medications when taken concurrently.
+It’s essential to heed this advice and any other guidance on a supplement’s labeling, and consult with a healthcare professional before beginning any herbal treatment.

 Direct sales of herbal supplements increased by nearly 24% in 2020 alone, more than twice the annual growth percentage it had seen in years prior.